-A governing policy that applies to students whose institutional GPA falls below a 2.0.
-A 2.0 or higher GPA is necessary for graduation.
-Students will be placed on Academic Probation, or possible Suspension, based upon several factors.
+A policy that governs students whose institutional GPA falls below a 2.0, the GPA necessary for graduation.
+Students will be placed on Academic Probation or Suspension based on several factors.
 The academic standing policies can be found in the University Catalog under Academic Regulations.